SiaFoundation/siad/doc/Merge Requests.md

 ## Follow Ups
 For comments that are resolved into follow up issues, the expectation is that they are addressed immediately.
-The recommended process for handling follow ups is for whomever creates the follow up issue to immediately create an MR from the issue and assign it to the responsible party.
-Gitlab allows users to create a branch and MR directly from an issue which makes this quite easy.
+Gitlab allows users to create a branch and MR directly from an issue.

 If the follow up is not a minor change then it should be updated to a new issue and fully filled out and properly labelled and assigned.